Veridonia/simulation/README.md

 - **Multi-Stage Voting:**
   - For populations with fewer than 20 high-ELO users, a single stage of voting is performed.
   - For larger populations, a two-stage process is used:
     - **Stage 1:** A sample from the lower ELO tier (bottom 70%) votes.
+The sample size scales with population size.
-    - **Stage 2:** If the first stage decision is positive (upvote), a sample from the upper ELO tier (top 30%) is used to validate the decision.
+    - **Stage 2:** If the first stage decision is inconclusive, a sample from the upper ELO tier (top 30%) is used to validate the decision.
   - **Special Stage:** Low-ELO users (≤ 800) vote separately, and their votes are used only to adjust their own ELO scores.
+- **Population Sample Voting:** An alternative voting mechanism that uses statistically significant samples from the entire population to make decisions.
 - **ELO Adjustments:** User ratings are updated based on vote outcomes using team-based ELO updates.
-- **Visualization:** After simulation runs, various plots display distributions of user goodness, ELO ratings, voting accuracy over time, population growth, vote ratios, and sample sizes.
+- **Visualization:** After simulation runs, various plots display:
+  - Distribution of user goodness and ELO ratings
+  - Comparison of correct votes ratio between staged and population sample voting
+  - Population growth over time
+  - Sample sizes used in voting
+  - Voting participation ratios by user group
+  - Linear regression analysis of voting accuracy trends

 ## Dependencies